leaysgur/enhanced-datachannel/README.md

 npm i enhanced-datachannel
 ```

-You need to bundle it into your app.
+You need to bundle into your app using `webpack`, `rollup`, etc....

 ## Exports